 This report was intended to alert the United Nations and the international community to the persistent patterns of violent attacks and actions against Roma people in Hungary.

 The findings are based on desk research and field assessments, using documentation by international and local human rights organizations working in Hungary, coverage in the mass media in English and Hungarian, and reports and materials in the public domain published by intergovernmental and national institutions.
-Researchers gathered factual data to identify and report on instances and patterns of violence, killings, military trainings, and propaganda against the Roma.
+Researchers gathered factual data to identify and report on instances and patterns of violence, killings, military training, and propaganda against the Roma.

 Post-War Kosovo and Its Policies Towards the Roma, Ashkali and Egyptian Communities, 2014